0xDABE/Dalibe/README.md

 ## Nargs
 Nargs is an analogue from C `getopt.h` (similar usage).
 ### Usage
-First, you need to create object from `Nargs` and declare String var, e.g.
+First, you need to create an object from `Nargs` and declare String var, e.g.
 ```Java
 Nargs nargs = new Nargs(args, "<a><b>:"); // in terminal, we use:   java -jar program.jar -a -b 12
 String opt;